usnistgov/zero-trust-architecture/_sources/VolumeB/architecture.rst

 .. |Figure5| image:: images/Architecture-Figure5.png
    :alt: This figure depicts a closeup of the shared services domain of Enterprise 1.
 .. |Figure6| image:: images/Architecture-Figure6.png
-   :alt: This figure is a closeup of the high-level level physical architecture of the Enterprise 1 Branch Office in the NCCoE laboratory environment.
+   :alt: This figure is a closeup of the high-level physical architecture of the Enterprise 1 Branch Office in the NCCoE laboratory environment.
 .. |Figure7| image:: images/Architecture-Figure7.png
    :alt: This figure is a close-up of the high-level physical architecture of Enterprise 4 in the NCCoE laboratory baseline environment.
 .. |Figure8| image:: images/Architecture-Figure8.png
-   :alt: This figure is a closeup of the high-level level physical architecture of the Coffee Shop in the NCCoE laboratory environment.
+   :alt: This figure is a closeup of the high-level physical architecture of the Coffee Shop in the NCCoE laboratory environment.
 .. |Figure9| image:: images/Architecture-Figure9.png
    :alt: This figure depicts the management and orchestration domain.
 .. |Figure10| image:: images/Architecture-Figure10.png